-- · the scope, progress, results and costs of researching and developing RP1 and our other product candidates, and conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining marketing approvals for RP1 and our other product candidates if clinical trials are successful; - the success of any collaborations; - · the cost of commercialization activities for any approved product, including marketing, sales and distribution costs; - · the cost and timing of operating our manufacturing facility; - · the cost of manufacturing RP1 and our other product candidates for clinical trials in preparation for marketing approval and commercialization; - · our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - · the timing, receipt, and amount of sales of, or royalties on, our future products, if any; and - · the emergence of competing cancer therapies and other adverse market developments.
+- the scope, progress, results and costs of researching and developing RP1 and our other product candidates, and conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining marketing approvals for RP1 and our other product candidates if clinical trials are successful;

+- the success of any collaborations; - the cost of commercialization activities for any approved product, including marketing, sales and distribution costs; - the cost and timing of operating our manufacturing facility; - the cost of manufacturing RP1 and our other product candidates for clinical trials in preparation for marketing approval and commercialization; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; and - the emergence of competing cancer therapies and other adverse market developments.

 We do not have any committed external source of funds or other support for our development efforts.
 Until we can generate sufficient product revenue to finance our cash requirements, which we may never do, we expect to finance our future cash needs through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing or distribution arrangements.
-Based on our research and development plans, we expect that our existing cash and cash equivalents and short-term investments will enable us to fund our planned operating expenses and capital expenditure requirements into the second half of calendar 2024, excluding any confirmatory trial required by the FDA or other regulatory body.
+Based on our current operating plan, we expect that our existing cash and cash equivalents and short-term investments, as of December 31, 2023 will enable us to fund operations into the second half of calendar 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 In addition, because the design and outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of RP1 or our other product candidates.